dahvreinhart/BE-task/BE-Template-master/README.md

 Lastly, I implemented some tests for some endpoints.
 These can be run with `npm run test`.

-Again, thank you for your time reviewing my code.
+Again, thank you for your time looking through my code.
 If you have any questions please do not hesitate to reach out.

 ---

-# DEEL BACKEND TASK

 💫 Welcome! 🎉

 This backend exercise involves building a Node.js/Express.js app that will serve a REST API.
-We imagine you should spend around 3 hours at implement this feature.

 ## Data Models